 Residential development should contribute towards a range and mix of housing to support balanced and inclusive communities in Colwall.
-In particular, developers will be expected to:
+In particular, developments should contribute to:

-- 1. Provide a range of house types and sizes to meet the needs of all households, including younger single people; - 2.
-Provide housing capable of being adapted for people in the community with additional needs; and - 3.
-Provide housing capable of meeting the specific needs of the elderly population by: - providing specialist accommodation for older people in suitable locations; - ensuring non-specialist new housing is built to take account of the changing needs of an ageing population; - ensuring developments contain a range of house types, including where appropriate, bungalow accommodation.
+- 1. Providing a range of house types and sizes to meet the needs of all households, including younger single people; - 2.
+Providing housing capable of being adapted for people in the community with additional needs; and - 3.
+Providing housing capable of meeting the specific needs of the elderly population by: - providing specialist accommodation for older people in suitable locations; - ensuring non-specialist new housing is built to take account of the changing needs of an ageing population; - ensuring developments contain a range of house types, including where appropriate, bungalow accommodation.